Helping Your Child Avoid Tobacco, Drugs, and Alcohol

 - Encourage activities.

-Keep your teen busy with meaningful activities, such as sports, church programs, or other group involvement.
+Keep your teen busy with meaningful activities.
+These may include sports, faith group programs, or other group involvement.
 Teens who feel good about themselves are less likely to use alcohol and drugs.

 - Talk about the personal and legal consequences.